revival0728/mspal/README.md

 Enter the `URL` and `KEY` from the host.

-The `TLS` means encrypted network communication.
+The `TLS` means Transport Layer Security (encrypted network communication).
 If your host server enabled the feature, then check it.

 ## The Host